 Poor Drainage System

 One common cause of a damp yard is a poor drainage system.
 When heavy rainfall occurs, water may accumulate and puddle in your yard instead of being directed away.
 This can be exacerbated if the yard is not properly sloped or if the soil lacks proper absorption qualities.
 To address this issue, it is essential to assess and improve your yard’s drainage system.
-Consider installing a French drain or regrading the yard to ensure proper water flow.
+Consider installing a French drain in your yard to ensure proper water flow.

 Gutter Problems